July 2005 (Part 2)

 You should not do these three things as three boring obligations, but as joyful aspirations.
 You should not dull your mind by asking fruitless questions like why should one avoid evil, or is this way of doing good better than that way.
 Just avoid evil and do good, and enjoy it.

-Don't ask questions like why do I cultivate my mind or how should I cultivate your mind.
+Don't ask questions like why do I cultivate my mind or how should I cultivate my mind.
 It is not that these questions are unimportant.
 They are important for other people who have not started their cultivation, and who have not thought deeply enough on these questions.
 But you have gone passed that.
 You have thought long enough on these questions, and have come to a very wise solution, that is you have decided to cultivate following the way taught by the Buddha.
 So just carry on with your noble journey.

 You can stop your fruitless train of thoughts simply by stopping it.
 Let us take another analogy.
 You are walking towards a particular place, but you have found out that place is not actually where you want to go.
 How do you stop walking there?
 Just stop walking there.
 Don't fuss over your decision and don't ask unnecessary questions.
 Just stop walking there.